-To ensure that the Policy Library content is consistent, easy to navigate, and visually appealing, we have some tips on styling/formatting your policy as you add it to the site.
+To ensure that the Policy Library content is consistent, easy to navigate, and visually appealing, we have some tips on styling and formatting the policy as it is added to the Policy Library.

-We’ll provide some general formatting tips that apply to the majority of fields you’ll work with on the site, and then we’ll go over a few specific fields that have unique properties.
+Provided below are general formatting tips that apply to the majority of fields on the site.

-Often, if your policy has a significant amount of unique heading, bulleting, or outline formatting, it is easiest just to do Paste as Plain Text, because the site’s formatting for those features is too different from Word’s style for it to transfer properly.
+If your policy has a significant amount of unique heading, bulleting, or outline formatting, it is easiest to Paste as Plain Text (the Policy Library's formatting for those features is too different from Word’s style for it to transfer properly).

 It is best practice to hyperlink the title of the page or document being linked to, rather than pasting the full URL (web address) of the link into the policy text.
 For instance, instead of displaying and linking this text: https://policy.ku.edu/assigning-urls-new-policy-library-documents, the preferred convention would be to instead hyperlink the title of the page or policy – Assigning URLs to New Policy Library Documents.
 This ensures that visitors know what the link they are clicking will take them to, and avoids cluttering up the page with URLs.